-Beauty and the Beast... overcoming and the prevention of Skin Cancer is possible.
+Beauty and the Beast...the prevention of Skin Cancer is possible.

 With early prevention of healthy living, most of these deaths can be prevented.
 The best prevention is taking care of your body.

-For 16 year olds, or those who just have to have that tan: WATCH THIS ~ Melanoma!http://dcmf.ca/
+For teens who just have to have that tan: WATCH THIS ~ Melanoma! http://dcmf.ca/

 UVA = the rays that penetrate without burning, they cause damage to the dermis, thus 'A' is for Aging.